Getting Started as a New PLSE Member

 All PLSE members must follow the code of conduct.
 We expect everyone who participates in any PLSE research, meetings, or social events to be familiar with and follow these guidelines.

-Getting Cardkey Access to CSE2 253
+Get Cardkey Access to CSE2 253, the PLSE lab

-Joining the Allen School’s Slack
+Join the Allen School’s Slack

 #plse

-: For lab-wide announcements.#plse-friends
+: For lab-wide announcements and discussions.#plse-friends

 : This is a wider channel that is a superset of PLSE and folks who are generally interested in PLSE.#plse-students